qburst/DevOps-Automations/terraform/gcp/modules/cloud_function_v2/README.md

 - An IAM policy to make the function public if required

     NOTE:
-    - There should be a "source" folder containing the source code for the cloud function in the same directory
+    - There should be a "source" folder containing the source code for the cloud function in the same directory if source_dir is not specified
     - For cloud function to be made public you need roles/iam.securityAdmin

 ## Inputs